 This report presents all of the proposed budget efficiencies, and the costs pressures to be included in the budget for 2020/21.
-The report highlights the specific efficiencies and cost pressures for Corporate Services and Corporate Finance for consideration by this Committee as part of its portfolio responsibilities.
+The report highlights the specific efficiencies and cost pressures for Streetscene & Transportation and Planning, Environment & the Economy for consideration by this Committee as part of its portfolio responsibilities.
 This is an interim budget closure report pending the completion of ongoing work on corporate finance options and resolution of the Welsh Government budget.